pablortsal/rubicon-test/README.md

 # App Architecture

--   Components:
+-   Components: App components
--   Mocks:
+-   Mocks: Mocked data to use instead of a backend
--   Models:
+-   Models: Data Models
--   Pages:
+-   Pages: App pages
 -   Services:
-    -   Local:
+    -   Local: Service that manage things related to the browser
+    -   Remote: Service that manage conexion to external service ( simulated )

+# TODO

-    -   Remote:
+-   Manage DragnDrop component
+-   Preview image with Sensors on it

 ## DEV